thomasbrueggemann/node-servertiming/README.md

 var ServerTiming = require("servertiming");
 var timing = new ServerTiming();

-// start the timer
 timing.startTimer("Database Query");

 // ... do something work intensive

-// ... later, you can stop the timer var timeInMS = timing.stopTimer("Database Query");
+var timeInMS = timing.stopTimer("Database Query");

 // you can also add metrics without the timer function